xcapri/popcatBot/README.md

 # popcatBot
-Run popcat.py as much as possible 😺
+Run popcat.py as much as you can if you get bored 😺